adamwday/python-junk/readme.md

 # Python Repo

-This repository is for storing various use-cases with python.
+This repository is for storing various use-cases with python..

 ## Purpose